Tam Paton: Criminal convictions and child sex abuse allegations

 Paton was involved in a number of legal controversies.
 In 1982 he was jailed for three years after pleading guilty to the sexual abuse of 10 boys over a three-year period.

 He was arrested on child sexual abuse charges in January 2003, but was later cleared of all allegations.
 In April 2004, Paton was convicted of supplying cannabis and fined £200,000.
 In 2003, he was accused of trying to rape the Bay City Rollers guitarist Pat McGlynn, in a hotel room in 1977.
 The police decided there was insufficient evidence for a prosecution.

 In 2016, Bay City Rollers singer Les McKeown accused Paton of raping him.
 In the documentary Secrets of the Bay City Rollers (2023):

 Presenter Nicky Campbell uncovers a near inconceivably sadistic and far-reaching network of cruelty that the young men comprising Scottish pop rock band Bay City Rollers were forced to endure – as their manager Tam Paton controlled every aspect of their lives, sexually and emotionally abused them and facilitated their abuse by others.
 Those triggered by sexual violence and child abuse should give this programme the widest possible berth as it unflinchingly lays bare not just the abuse of the band, but also the widespread sexual abuse of children in Scotland in the 1970s.

+In 1976, Paton took 15-year-old Gert Magnus, a member of the Danish boy band Mabel, under his management after the group had supported the Bay City Rollers.
+Magnus subsequently lived at Paton's home in Edinburgh.
+Magnus alleged that Paton groomed him and offered him a place in the Bay City Rollers in exchange for sex.
+Magnus said he was “completely sure” that, had he accepted Paton’s offer, he would have become a member of the Bay City Rollers.

-In 2023, Gert Magnus, who had lived at a children's home, claimed that Paton blackmailed him into taking other youngsters to his house so he could sexually abuse them.
-In the 1970s Magnus had lived at Paton's Little Kellerstain home near Edinburgh, and had been told by Paton that, if he procured other boys for him from care homes, he would stop raping him.
-While at Paton's house, he said, "There were always parties and lots of young boys and lots of producers...
-Going to the room and coming out.
-Big party."
-He also recalled Jimmy Savile being present.
-"I was so young.
-And I thought that's normal in this business," he said.
-The band's original singer Nobby Clarke elsewhere said that Paton once told him the band would get better promotion on BBC Radio 1 if a member slept with DJ Chris Denning, who was later convicted of paedophilia.
+In the same documentary, Gert Magnus states that while he stayed at Paton's house:

+'There were always parties and lots of young boys and lots of producers… Going to the room and coming out.
+Big party.'
+He also recalled 'Jimmy Savile' being present.
+'I was so young.
+And I thought that's normal in this business,' he said.
+The band's original singer Nobby Clarke elsewhere says Paton once told him the band would get better promotion on Radio 1 if a member slept with DJ Chris Denning, who was later convicted of paedophilia.

 In October 2022 John Wilson was convicted of sexually assaulting children, with Paton, at Paton's home.